 - the results of the CEO’s annual performance assessment following an assessment of both Royal College and CEO performance against established goals and objectives;

 - any updates to the CEO’s job description and/or terms of the contract as required; and

 - any updates to the policies and procedures relating to CEO assessment and compensation as required.

 - Reviews and recommends to the ECC for approval:

 - the CEO and Executive Directors’ compensation strategy and policy; and

-- Requests and receives ordinarily every three years an independent external market review and comparative assessments of CEO and executive compensation, benefits and pension.
+- Requests and receives, ordinarily every three years, an independent external market review and comparative assessments of CEO and executive director’s compensation, benefits and pension.

-The Committee shall be composed of five (5) members, including the chair, and will consist of:
+The Committee is generally comprised of five (5) members, including the chair, and will consist of:

 - the Immediate Royal College Past-President or the President-Elect, whichever of the two is in office, and